-SDG 6 Clean Water and Sanitation SDG 9 Industry, Innovation and Infrastructure SDG 12 Responsible Consumption and Production SDG 13 Climate Action SDG 15 Life On Land
+SDG 6 Clean Water and Sanitation

+SDG 9 Industry, Innovation and Infrastructure

+SDG 12 Responsible Consumption and Production

+SDG 13 Climate Action

+SDG 15 Life On Land

-The Sustainable Development Goals helps animaná to guide and systematize iť s work in order to be a force of good and respect for the planet we live in.
+The Sustainable Development Goals helps animaná to guide and systematize its work in order to be a force of good and respect for the planet we live on.

-We also have as a primary focus the research at an academic level on camelids, natural fibers, sustainable luxury and circular fashion because it allows as stay up to date and be prepared for possible exposure opportunities as guests at events or interviews.
+A primary focus on the research at an academic level on camelids, natural fibers, sustainable luxury and circular fashion allows us to stay up to date and be prepared for possible exposure opportunities as guests at events or interviews.